lmas/thesis/thesis.typ

 	image("images/example-pattern.png"),
 	caption: [
 		Readings @lu from a vibration sensor attached to a milling machine (above) during 3 minutes.
 		Near the end the machine starts cutting into other parts of the equipment and generated a tall discord peak in the profile (bottom).
 	]
 ) <examplepattern>

-@dampalgo shows pseudocode for the DAMP algorithm.
+@dampalgo demonstrates the DAMP algorithm, using Go code.
 The function calculates the Matrix Profile of the analysed time series $t$, with the subsequence length $m$ and a split point $p$, and is temporarily kept in the $a m p$ array, which the function returns to the user